IAEA chief to visit Iran in possible boost to nuclear deal | Headlines

 The head of the International Atomic Energy Agency will visit Tehran on Saturday, the agency confirmed on Thursday, raising the prospect of progress on one of the last thorny issues blocking a revival of the 2015 Iran nuclear deal.
 The visit by the U.N. nuclear watchdog's director-general was reported overnight by the Nournews news agency affiliated with Iran's top security body as negotiators in Vienna seek to restore U.S. and Iranian compliance with the deal.

 "Director-General Rafael Mariano Grossi will travel to Tehran for meetings with senior Iranian officials on Saturday.
-The Director-General is expected to hold a press conference upon his return to Vienna on Saturday evening," the IAEA said in a statement.
+They will discuss outstanding safeguards issues with a view to addressing (ing) them," the IAEA said in a statement.
 A key sticking point in the talks is that Tehran wants the issue of uranium traces found at several old but undeclared sites in Iran to be closed even though Western powers say that is a separate issue to the deal, which the IAEA is not a party to, several officials have told Reuters.

-The IAEA has been seeking answers from Iran on how the traces got there.
-"If Grossi's trip could help the agency and Tehran to reach a roadmap to resolve existing safeguard issues, it can help the revival of the nuclear deal in Vienna," Nournews said in its report, without citing a source.
+The IAEA has been seeking answers from Iran on how the traces got there - a topic often referred to as "outstanding safeguards issues".
+"If Grossi's trip could help the agency and Tehran to reach a roadmap to resolve existing safeguard issues, it can help revival of the nuclear deal in Vienna," Nournews said in its report, without citing a source.

 The IAEA has repeatedly reported that Iran has failed to give satisfactory explanations on the origin of the traces of processed uranium.
 Those traces suggest there was nuclear material there that Iran did not declare to the agency.
 The report of Grossi's trip comes as negotiators say they are in the final stages of trying to salvage the 2015 deal, which imposed restrictions on Iran's nuclear activities in exchange for the lifting of sanctions.